mochatech1725/scholarship-scraper2/docs/docker-deployment-guide.md

 - The Docker container runs as a non-root user
 - IAM roles follow the principle of least privilege
-- All sensitive data is stored in DynamoDB with encryption at rest
+- All sensitive data is stored in MySQL with encryption at rest
 - Network access is restricted to private subnets
 - Container images are scanned for vulnerabilities